Science, Technology, Engineering and Mathematics (STEM)

-Creative and innovative thinking, intellectual curiosity and academic rigour underpin mathematics teaching and learning strategies at John Curtin.
-Students are encouraged to engage in analytical, investigative and problem solving strategies.
+Creative and innovative thinking, intellectual curiosity and academic rigour underpin our mathematics teaching and learning strategies.
+Our students are encouraged to engage in analytical, investigative and problem solving strategies.

-Students participate in competitions and enrichment tasks and use computer technology.
-Students are consistently awarded prizes in recognition of outstanding results in the Have Sum Fun Mathematics Competition, Australian Bureau of Statistics, Australian Informatics Competition and Australian Mathematics Competition, Mathematics Challenge Competitions and Mathematics Enrichment.
-In 2015 and 2016 the college won the Leadership Award in the Governors STEM (Science, Technology, Engineering and Mathematics) Awards.
+Students participate in competitions and enrichment tasks and are consistently awarded prizes in recognition of outstanding results in, for example, the Have Sum Fun Mathematics Competition, Australian Informatics Competition and Australian Mathematics Challenge Competitions.

 Our science teachers believe it is vital that all students receive grounding in current scientific processes, knowledge, values and skills for them to function in our complex, changing society.
 Science at the college also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.

-Students in Years 7, 8 and 9 are placed in non-streamed classes (unless they are selected for inclusion in the respective AEP class) where they are offered a generalised course designed to give them an overview of the major scientific disciplines and a solid foundation in scientific problem solving methods and scientific communication.
+Students in Years 7, 8 and 9 are placed in non-streamed classes (those selected for AEP follow a different stream) where they are offered a generalised course designed to give them an overview of the major scientific disciplines and a solid foundation in scientific problem solving methods and scientific communication.
 In Year 10 students are streamed into pathways leading to particular combinations of upper school subjects.
-This diagram shows the science courses and pathways operating across the years of lower secondary schooling leading to particular combinations of upper school subjects.
+See how the pathways operate with this diagram.

 Science is also offered in our Academic Excellence Program.